jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 * Use meaningful & memorable icons to help users find information on the page
 * Autistic users found icons helpful when scanning web pages for information, especially on busy text-heavy pages where there were many visually similar sections, e.g. laid-out in a grid.

 ## Images

-Use simple images that can ## easily understood
-Use meaningful, relatable images that add value & clarity to the information on the page Limit the use of background images and decorative graphics Use photographs of people only if depicted people are relevant to the information Provide the ability to turn off decorative graphics & all images

-## Images